-Social risk classification in this project is rated "low" because construction of civil works or infrastructure or buildings are not envisaged.
+Social risk classification in this project is "low" because construction of infrastructure or buildings are not envisaged.
 The project will not finance activities that involve land acquisition, restrictions on land use, or involuntary resettlement.
-The allocation of funding to SPESSCEs will be based on the funding needs of each center.
-Each center's funds will be distributed across a set of disbursement-linked indicators/results (DLIs/DLRs).
+The allocation of funding to SPESSCEs is based on the funding needs of each Center of Excellence (CE).
+Each center's funds is distributed across a set of disbursement-linked indicators/results (DLIs/DLRs).
 Given that the project seeks to build capacity within the public and private sectors, it is critical to engage these various stakeholders.
 In this regard, the multisectoral agencies involved in the project would engage their internal and external stakeholders, to ensure that there is adequate buy-in for the project and all stakeholders are able to participate by contributing meaningfully to the process and are able to raise questions, concerns and request clarifications whenever necessary throughout the project life-cycle.
-This is very important particularly for the vulnerable groups because it would give them key access to contribute and play a key role in the process towards strategically addressing project challenges.
+This is very important particularly for the vulnerable groups because it would give them opportunities to contribute and play a key role in the process.